5l1v3r1/pragmash/COMMANDS.md

 This returns a boolean expression indicating whether or not a file exists.
 It may throw an error if it does not have permissions to check or if some other error occurs.

+### filetype

+This returns the type of a named file.
+This can be "file", "dir", "link", or "other".

 ### glob

 This command takes any number of arguments and "globs" files by those names.